SimonDeVos/UMCT/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Please use the above in a newly created virtual environment to avoid clashing dependencies.
+Please use the above in a newly created virtual environment to avoid clashing dependencies (can take some minutes).

 The code uses the Gurobi optimization software (version 11.0.1).
 Gurobi offers free [academic licenses](https://www.gurobi.com/academia/academic-program-and-licenses/).